-I am delighted to welcome you to the West Wicklow Festival 2017.
+I am delighted to welcome you to the West Wicklow Festival 2018.

 I had the privilege of growing up as a farmer and pianist in Ballyknockan, on the glistening Blessington lakes.
 In 2011, I moved to London to pursue my Masters degree at the Royal Academy of Music, and subsequently have travelled extensively to many great festivals all around the world.

-See you all there!
+See you in May!

 Founder and Artistic Director

 Russborough House is the obvious choice of venue for our festival, with its stunning surroundings and the well documented love for music for which the Beit family was renowned.

 Sir Alfred was a keen amateur pianist and both he and Lady Beit were avid concert and opera patrons.

 I hope they would be proud that such an event is being hosted in their magnificent home.

 St Mary’s Church is one of the most historic buildings in Blessington, acoustically superb with strong connections to Russborough House.

 The church graveyard is the resting place of Sir Alfred and Lady Beit, members of the Milltown family and “The Highland Lady in Ireland” Elizabeth Smith.
 I am delighted to announce that our 2018 finale concert will be held at St Mary’s Church.